Obando, Bulacan: History

-Obando was likely originally called "Binuwangan" according to 18th century maps.
+Obando was likely originally called "Binuwangan" according to 18th-century maps.
 In the 1734 map of the Philippine islands by Pedro Murillo Velarde, the places labeled "Vinuangan", "Polo" (currently Valenzuela), and "Maycauayan" were indicated separately and proximate to one another.

-In the 18th century, the municipalities now known as Meycauayan, Valenzuela (formerly Polo) and Obando comprised only one town, the Municipality of Meycauayan.
-The town of Polo and Obando, formed a barrio called Catanghalan.
+In the 18th century, the present-day town of Obando formed part of Meycauayan, alongside the present-day cities of Valenzuela (formerly Polo) and San Jose del Monte.
+The towns of Polo and Obando formed a barrio called Catanghalan.
 In the year 1623, the municipality of Polo was organized which included the present-day territories of the Town of Obando.
 By virtue of a decree promulgated during the time of Governor and Captain General of the Archipelago, Francisco Jose de Obando y Solis, the town was created and separated from its mother town Polo on May 14, 1753.
-In the Governor's untimely death at the hands of the British during the Seven Years' War, the creation and establishment of the town was made and attended by the Alcalde Mayor of the province, Don Francisco Morales y Mozabe, the Provincial Minister, S. Gregorio, Rev. Fr.
+Upon the Governor's untimely death at the hands of the British during the Seven Years' War, the creation and establishment of the town was made and attended by the Alcalde Mayor of the province, Don Francisco Morales y Mozabe, the Provincial Minister, S. Gregorio, Rev. Fr.
 Alejandro Ferrer, together with numerous religious devotees.
 The minister who was chosen to administer the town was Rev. Fr.
 Manuel De Olivencia.
+On October 8, 1903, Obando merged with Polo by virtue of Act No. 932.

-In 1907, Obando was made an independent town of Bulacan.
-Then through the untiring efforts of the municipal officials, a portion of Gasak, Navotas was reclaimed to form a part of Obando.
+On August 10, 1907, Obando was made an independent town of Bulacan.
+Then through the untiring efforts of municipal officials, a portion of Gasak Navotas was reclaimed to form a part of Obando.
 The municipal officials, believing that this portion was once a part of the municipality but was adopted by Navotas in the course of time, effortlessly pushed through its claim to regain the area.
-The concerted action of all those concerned paid off when on January 30, 1975, by virtue of a Presidential Decree No. 646, a portion of approximately 1.78 square kilometers of Gasak, Navotas was returned to Obando.
-This is mostly fishpond and sandy beach and believed that when fully developed, this will serve as a good tourist attraction.
-By resolution of 1975 Municipal Council, the area was made into a barangay and named it Nuestra Señora de Salambao in honor of one of its patron saints.
+The concerted action of all those concerned paid off when on January 30, 1975, by virtue of Presidential Decree No. 646, a portion of approximately 1.78 square kilometers of Gasak, Navotas was returned to Obando.
+This parcel of land is mostly fishpond and sandy beach and it is expected that, when fully developed, it would serve as a tourist attraction.
+By a resolution of the municipal council in 1975, the area was made into a barangay and named Nuestra Señora de Salambao in honor of one of its patron saints.